happysheep0719/Sean-s-Cheat-Sheet/algorithms/binary-tree.md

 - __Follow-up.
 LCA (one or two is not guranteed in the tree)__

-    - check if children return two twice if root == one
+    - check if children return two if root == one
-    - check if children return one twice if root == two
+    - check if children return one if root == two

 - __P7.
 Tree Node Path__